Office 365 and cloud based sharing and synching

 Office 365 for Home

-Office 365 for Home isn’t “Cloud Storage” but “Cloud Based Software Delivery” or “Software as a Service”.
-This subscription based service delivers, installs and updates the latest version of the Office Suite via the Internet via a special streaming method also known as “Click-to-Run”.
+Office 365 for Home isn't “Cloud Storage” but “Cloud Based Software Delivery” or “Software as a Service”.
+This subscription based service delivers, installs and updates the latest version of the Office Suite via the Internet via a special streaming method also known as “Click-to-Run” or the Windows 10 Microsoft Store app.

 This only applies to the software and not to the storage of any data so nothing is synched back to the cloud just by having an Office 365 for Home subscription.